DanielAndreasen/astro_scripts/README.md

 For this script one needs to use the telluric and solar spectrum provided here and change the path in `plot_fits` in line 44 and line 55.

+The wavelength vector is created from the fits (which should be 1D).
+It uses the keywords
+   - CRVAL1: The beginning of the wavelength.
+   - CDELT1: The step in wavelength.
+   - NAXIS: The length of the wavelength vector.

 numpy2moog
 ==========